martinthomson/ech-pnmasq/draft-thomson-tls-ech-pnmasq.md

-Each server operator might seek to ensure that it uses the minimum possible number of configurations to maximize the effective gprivacy.
+Each server operator might seek to ensure that it uses the minimum possible number of configurations to maximize the effective privacy.
 However, this can be at odds with operational constraints that might push toward having more diverse configurations.